 The Living Wage Coalition of Longmont is a group of organizations and individuals in Longmont and elsewhere in Boulder County, Colorado, working to secure a living wage for City of Longmont employees.
 The LWV of Boulder County is proud to be a leading member of the Coalition.

-On September 17, 2019, the Longmont City Council voted unanimously to pay a living wage of at least $17.42 per hour to full-time staff and full-time City contract employees, and to add language to City contracts to specfy the living wage requirement.
+On September 17, 2019, the Longmont City Council voted unanimously to pay a living wage of at least $17.42 per hour to full-time staff and full-time City contract employees, and to add language to City contracts to specify the living wage requirement.
 Read more here.

 We believe that this decision will allow the estimated effects to be incorporated into the City's 2020 budget.